Girly-Sound: Bootlegs

 Although originally consisting of a total of three cassettes, the most common version of the Girly-Sound tapes that circulated among Phair's fans was an incomplete two-disc compilation of songs from all three tapes, released on the Bliss and Fetish bootleg label, and processed with harsh digital noise reduction.
 An earlier bootleg compilation of Girly-Sound material, Secretly Timid, was also circulated.
 Early in 2006, mp3s of first-generation copies of the first two tapes were introduced via Phair's online community, bringing to light the original track listing, correct song names, tape titles, and introducing a number of songs that did not appear on the previous Girly-Sound bootlegs.
 Information about the third Girly-Sound tape, Sooty, was elusive until the 2018 release of Girly-Sound to Guyville, in which it was presented in its entirety.

-2018 release
+2018 rereleases

-In 2018, for the 25th anniversary of its original release, Matador Records released a repackaged edition of Exile in Guyville called Girly-Sound to Guyville which included remastered versions of all three Girly-Sound tapes.
-At the same time, the tapes themselves were separately released digitally under the title The Girly-Sound Tapes.
+On May 4, 2018, Matador reissued Exile in Guyville remastered for its 25th anniversary on CD, 2LP & digital (18 files).
+On the same day it also released a box set titled Girly-Sound to Guyville consisting of the original album remastered and Phair's three Girly-Sound demo tapes, available as a 7LP box set, a 3CD set and a digital deluxe edition (56 files).
+At the same time, the tapes themselves were separately reissued and released digitally under the title The Girly-Sound Tapes.
 This release omitted "Fuck or Die" and "Shatter" due to sample clearance issues.